MrRyt247/qr-code_fm/README.md

 ### Continued development

-I want to focus on working on the contents in the head tag, especially importing fonts, scripts and others.
+- Focusing on the contents in the head tag, especially meta tags, fonts, and favicon.

 ## Author